xiix0/scam/README.md

-Whenever you find that you are on the side of the majority, it is time to reform.
+But, for my own part, it was Greek to me.
-		-- Mark Twain
+		-- William Shakespeare, "Julius Caesar"